Auto-GDA: Automatic Domain Adaptation for Efficient Grounding Verification in Retrieval-Augmented Generation: Experimental Evaluation

-\pp{ \textbf{Baselines.} We use state-of-the-art baselines: AlignScore \citep{zha2023alignscore} (RoBERTa-based with pre- and postprocessing), MiniCheck \citep{tang2024minicheck}, and Vectara-2.1\footnote{\url{https://docs.vectara.com/docs}} (both T5-based).
-As a teacher model to assign initial score, we use the best-performing model from the ``complex'' category, which allow easy access to uncertainty scores and have good performance.
-We employ \texttt{optuna}\footnote{\url{https://optuna.org/}} to tune the remaining hyperparameters $\lambda_u^\prime$, $\lambda_d$, and the other teacher model used to estimate entailment probabilities for augmentations in Eqn.~\ref{eqn:updater} performing 50 trials per dataset. \framework is run for two iterations on RAGTruth and one iteration on the other datasets, generating synthetic datasets between $1.3\times$ and $2\times$ the original dataset size.
+\textbf{Baselines.} We use state-of-the-art baselines: AlignScore \citep{zha2023alignscore} (RoBERTa-based with pre- and postprocessing), MiniCheck \citep{tang2024minicheck}, and Vectara-2.1\footnote{\url{https://docs.vectara.com/docs}} (both T5-based).
+These complex state-of-the-art models are trained using custom datasets (Vectara, MiniCheck) or use postprocessing (AlignScore).
+As a teacher model to assign initial score, we use the best-performing model from the ``complex'' category, which (unlike LLMs) allow easy access to uncertainty scores and have acceptable performance.
+We employ \texttt{optuna}\footnote{\url{https://optuna.org/}} as a principled way of choosing the remaining hyperparameters $\lambda_u^\prime$, $\lambda_d$, and the other teacher model used to estimate entailment probabilities for augmentations in Eqn.~\ref{eqn:updater}.
+We perform 50 trials per dataset and use the ROC score of a fine-tuned DeBERTaV2 model on the small validation dataset as selection objective.
+In case limited budget for hyperparameter tuning is available, we recomment setting $\lambda_u^\prime{=}\lambda_d \in \left[20, 50\right]$ which led to stable performance. \framework is run for two iterations on RAGTruth and one iteration on the other datasets, generating synthetic datasets between $1.3\times$ and $2\times$ the original dataset size.
 We found no improvements through further increasing dataset size.
 We also compare against several common UDA methods, including robustness-based approaches.
 Specifically, we implement DAPT \citep{gururangan2020don}, SiFT \citep{he2020deberta}, and Deep-CORAL \citep{sun2016deep} for further pretraining of the DeBERTa-V2 model.
-Additional implementation details for all methods can be found in \Cref{sec:impl_details}.}